eslintcc/eslintcc/README.md

 > ESLint calculates cyclomatic complexity,
 > while this tool only collects a report based on his [complexity rule messages][eslint_rule]

+## Installation and Usage

+> Requirements, principles of local and global installation and usage
+>   are the same as [ESLint Installation and Usage][eslint_usage]

 * * *

 **...while in development... :relaxed:**